-Since taking over the fledgling program, Nangle has coached 16 Big South All-Conference team members, a Big South Conference Freshman of the Year (Kayla Foster, 2016, Carly White, 2017) award winners and five Big South All-Tournament Team selections in her time at Liberty.
+Since taking over the fledgling program, Nangle has coached 22 Big South All-Conference team members, two Big South Conference Freshman of the Year (Kayla Foster, 2016, Carly White, 2017) award winners and five Big South All-Tournament Team selections in her time at Liberty.

 Additionally, she has seen nine of her players named to the VaSID All-State team and a VaSID Rookie of the Year selection (Kayla Foster, 2016).
 Nangle has also fostered academic success, with five Big South All-Academic honorees and nine IWLCA Academic Honor Roll selections.
 Nangle has also seen three of her players earn inclusion on the Inside Women's Lacrosse All-Rookie team.

 In 2018, the Lady Flames had a historic season under Nangle's direction, posting a 13-5 overall mark and 6-1 record in the Big South.
 The 13 overall wins and six conference wins were both program records.
 Additionally, Liberty reached as high No. 37 (out of 115 DI teams) in the NCAA Women's Lacrosse RPI, the best mark in program history, and closed the year in the No. 38 slot.
 The Lady Flames also defeated several schools for the first time in program history, including: Arizona State (first-ever win over a Power-5 conference school), East Carolina, Mercer, Old Dominion, Robert Morris and William & Mary.